 In November, in preparation for Spring semester housing, students in college housing are surveyed by their Resident Assistant (RA) regarding their intentions for Spring semester houisng.
-Such residents are assumed to stay in the same room (Note: their Spring housing asisgnment is recorded that way), since most residents actually remain in the same room without any changes at mid-year.
+Such residents are assumed to stay in the same room (Note: Spring housing asisgnment are recorded that way), since most residents actually remain in the same room without any changes at mid-year.
 However, some Fall residents may plan to vacate in December due to graduation, study away-abroad in the Spring, etc. When campus residents vacate at the end of Fall semester, openings are created for incoming transfers and students who are returning from away-abroad programs during the Fall.

 Who has priority for completely-open rooms?

 Students who are returning from away-abroad have priority for any completely-open rooms at the end of the Fall semester.
-Fall residents should not assume they can "claim" any room or openings on campus other than their own same room reservation.
+Fall residents should not assume they can "claim" another room or opening on campus other than their own same room reservation.

 Students who are away-abroad during the Fall semester may see Spring Housing>Away-Abroad Students (Returning for Spring) for more information about how to request housing for the Spring semester.

 Residents with an opening in their room

 When an opening exists, or will exist when a roommate vacates at the end of Fall semester, the remaining resident(s) should consider the following:

 - Openings are best filled by mutual request with another current Westmont student.*

-- In the absence of a mutual request to fill an opening, residents should expect that Housing and Residence Life will fill the opening with a student who is returning from away-abroad, a transfer student, or a re-applicant.
+- In the absence of a mutual request to fill an opening, residents should expect that Housing and Residence Life will fill the opening with a student who is returning from away-abroad, a re-applicant, or a transfer student.

 *A current student who wishes to mutually request a roommate who is not currently enrolled, but who may be in the process of transferring or re-applying to Westmont, should contact Housing as far in advance as possible.
 Several things need to be aligned in order to consider groupings with incoming students.
-Also, incoming students are unable to access the online group forms.
+Also, incoming students may be unable to access the online group forms.

 How and when are housing requests to be submitted?